loganbonsignore/Real-Estate-Data-Mining/README.md

-# Mining Real Estate Information - Washington, USA
+# Mining Real Estate Data - Washington, USA

 ## Overview
 This web scraping program performs the Extract, Transform, Load (ETL) process of real estate metadata in Washington, USA.
 It collects data from multiple endpoints at kingscounty.gov, all related to a unique parcel number.